formtools/core/README.md

 be much clearer for the vast bulk of users that don't need this feature.
 - The `$g_delete_module_folder_on_uninstallation` configuration option has been dropped.
 Now the uninstall step just uninstalls the script.
 I'll add a separate UI option to allow you to try to remove the module files.

-### Notes

-- Composer is great, but I still want to distribute Form Tools in _packages_ and not require users to have to do any command-line nonsense to get the script running.
-As such, the repo includes the _vendor/_ folder with all dependencies.
+- FT now users Composer.
+Composer is great, but I still want to distribute Form Tools in _packages_ and not require users to have to do any command-line nonsense to get the script running.
+As such, the repo includes the _vendor/_ folder with all production dependencies.
-- Keep the very un- user/administrator class code for 3.0.
-Will refactor that all anyway for user roles in 4.0.
-- combine all that displayPage/displayModulePage etc. code.

 ### To fix:

 - Minor bug: I was logged in on the Edit Client page.
 I deleted the config file & reinstalled.
 After clicking the "login" button on the last page of the installation process, it took me to the Edit Client page again throwing a bunch of errors.
-  -- installation should wipe out sessions on the first page, I think.
-  -- check that page with passing invalid client IDs.
-Should fail gracefully.

-### For Upgrading
-- edit_submission_onload_resources setting in settings table was changed.
-- Hooks Manager will need a full mapping of old to new methods.
-- TinyMCE module needs some work.
-See comment in its upgrade method
+## Testing

+Check out TESTING.md.